- Modeling and Simulation of Polymers with QuantumATK

 Relaxation of Electronic Devices and Interfaces¶

 Description: demonstration of the new framework in QuantumATK, Optimize Device Configuration Study Object, for simple and efficient structural relaxation of electronic devices and interfaces.
 Using relaxed device structures and interfaces in your simulations is important for obtaining reliable electronic properties and electrical characteristics.
-During the webinar discover simple and accurate structural relaxations using QuantumATK:
+During the webcast discover simple and accurate structural relaxations using QuantumATK:

 - Learn how to set up Optimize Device Configuration Study Object calculations based on fully-automated Bulk Rigid Relaxation (BRR) method and visualize results using the NanoLab GUI.